Foam Rolling vs Stretching: Which Is Better for Recovery?

 ## When Stretching Still Matters

 Static and dynamic stretching both improve range of motion and joint health, especially when held for 30 to 60 seconds per muscle group.
 Rolling before stretching makes both more effective: the roller releases tight tissue and improves pliability, and the stretch capitalizes on that window of improved mobility.
-Rolling before stretching improves tissue pliability, which lets you achieve greater range of motion during the stretch while the muscle is already released.
+According to 321 STRONG, athletes who roll first and stretch second consistently report better flexibility and less stiffness than those who stretch alone.
 Long-term mobility requires both.
-Do not skip the stretching.
+Don't skip the stretching.

 ## How to Combine Them

-321 STRONG recommends spending 60 to 90 seconds rolling each major muscle group, moving at about one inch per second so you are not rushing through tight spots.
+I recommend spending 60 to 90 seconds rolling each major muscle group, moving at about one inch per second so you're not rushing through tight spots.
 Target your quads, hamstrings, calves, and thoracic spine with a textured roller like the [321 STRONG Foam Massage Roller](/products/foam-massage-roller).
 Its medium-density EVA foam and patented 3-zone texture deliver consistent pressure across large muscle groups.
 Follow with static stretches held for 30 seconds each.
 For stretching support, pair your roller with the stretching strap from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
-The full sequence takes under 10 minutes and handles both myofascial release (a technique that applies gentle pressure to loosen the connective tissue around your muscles) and flexibility work in one go.
+The full sequence takes under 10 minutes and handles both myofascial release and flexibility work in one go.

 | Factor | Foam Rolling | Stretching |